 When you’re young, you think everything is possible.
 At the time, my 17-year-old me hoped that one day I could do just that.
 And if I did, I’d send a copy back to Mr. Sander (the teacher in question), inscribed with two words: Thank you.

 I received similar comments later on, at university and beyond.
 It was as though I was in my element whenever I was writing.
 But unfortunately, all of us have to grow up, and once you’re out of your parents’ home, you need to chase after that one thing people say makes the world go round: money.
-Unfortunately, our world isn’t inclined to reward creative professions as much as others, and the careers that pay well these days tend to be time-consuming, especially if you need to ‘progress’ – which normally means you have to up your game each year (which — to be honest — is unsustainable in the long run).
-In some companies, ‘not progressing‘ equals to you ‘being crap‘, so you may find your career cut short, if you don’t fall in line with the rest of the crowd.
+Unfortunately, our world isn’t inclined to reward creative professions as much as others, and the careers that pay well these days tend to be time-consuming, especially if you need to ‘progress’ – which normally means you have to up your game each year (to any HR person or manager out there… that’s not sustainable in the long run).
+In some companies, ‘not progressing’ equals to you ‘being crap’, so you may find your career cut short, if you don’t fall in line with the rest of the crowd.
 There’s also the commuting, and before you know it, you’re just tired when you get home.
 All you want to do then is sit on the sofa and eat a tub of ice cream or mindlessly binge on Netflix.
 Or both.
-Even going to the gym can then appear much easier than writing something on a blank page.
+Even a strenuous activity, such as going to the gym, can then appear much easier than writing something on a blank page.

-I could continue my life like that, but with 2017 coming to an end, I decided that rather than drifting along like a leaf in the wind, I would turn a new leaf instead and get back into writing.
-Let’s say it’s the New Year’s resolution I’d like to keep.
-I will need to be organized and disciplined to find the time to write, and I hope this blog can help hold me accountable.
+I could continue my life like that, but I decided that rather than drifting along like a leaf in the wind, I would turn a new leaf instead and get back into things other than work, work, work.
+I want to write again (starting with this blog), do different things (including things I’ve never done before), see different places… and I hope this blog can help hold me accountable.

 Will you come with me for the ride?